 Commensalism is a symbiotic relationship in which one species benefits while the other species is not affected.
 One species typically uses the other for a purpose other than food.
 For example, mites attach themselves to larger flying insects to get a “free ride.”
 Hermit crabs use the shells of dead snails for homes.

-Roundworm.
-A roundworm like this one might eventually fill a dog’s intestine unless it gets medical treatment.
+Canine Roundworm.
+The roundworm above, found in a puppy's intestine, might eventually fill a dog’s intestine unless it gets medical treatment.